-Instastyle for your Living Space covers creative styling tips for turning a temporary home (rental or short-term buy) into a budget-friendly space you’ll love.
+Instastyle by Joanna Thornhill covers creative styling tips for turning a temporary home (rental or short-term buy) into a budget-friendly space you’ll love.

 It’s full of detailed projects, with easy-to-enact instructions.
 Because of this, none of the creative projects are too time or money-consuming.

 *This post contains affiliate links.
-Roomy Home was given a copy of this book, with no obligation to review.
+I was given a review copy of this book, with no obligation.

 Who is Joanna Thornhill?

 As well as being a writer, Joanna Thornhill is a freelance interior stylist.

 She styles for various commercial clients and magazines, including Good Homes, Dulux and TK Maxx/Homesense.

 Instastyle for your Living Space is her first book.
 It was released a few years ago, with the title Home for Now: making your rented flat or first home beautiful, and was inspired by Joanna’s own experience of renting.
 It was re-released in 2018 under this new Instastyle title.

 The book contains images and tips from 15 real interiors.
 Each chapter covers a different area of the home.